nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Pro: Easy to use
     * Pro: Minimal input by user to edit `Parent / NOK` particulars
     * Con: Slightly harder than Alternative 2 to implement
-    * Con: Need to test the **Parent Edit Command** exhaustively to ensure when creating the new `Parent`, system takes input from original `Parent` if there is no edit.
+    * Con: Need to test the ***Parent Edit Command*** exhaustively / come up with automated tests to ensure when creating the new `Parent / NOK`, system takes input from original `Parent / NOK` for particulars that are not amended.
-* **Alternative 2:** User provides all updated particulars of the `Parent` to be edited.
-From these details, system will create a new `Parent` and replace the original copy of `Parent`.
+* **Alternative 2:** User provides **ALL** particulars of the `Parent / NOK` to be edited even if **SOME** of the particulars are the **SAME** as original.
+From these details, system will create a new `Parent / NOK` and replace the original copy of `Parent / NOK` with it.
     * Pro: Easy to implement
     * Pro: Makes use of existing features **Parent Add** and **Parent Delete**
-    * Con: Troublesome for the user as there is a need to input **ALL** particulars of a `Parent` even if he/she is just amending one particular of the `Parent`.
+    * Con: Troublesome for the user as there is a need to input **ALL** particulars of a `Parent / NOK` even if he/she is just amending one of the particulars of the `Parent / NOK`.
-    * Con: It may cause regressions, user may key in wrong details for some of the `Parent` particulars as he/she is keying in the command.
+    * Con: It may cause regressions, user may key in wrong details for some of the `Parent / NOK` particulars as he/she is keying in the command.
+This will cause much inconvenience for Users especially when the `Parent / NOK` they are amending has **TONS** of information.
     * Con: It is no longer **FAST** and **EASY** for the user to use.

 --------------------------------------------------------------------------------------------------------------------